asraf209/programming-interview-questions/src/datastructures/timetravelmap/README.md

 Example:

-for (k1, t2), it is not in the map.
-So it should return v1; the value of its closest time t1 that happened already. for (k2, t2), there is no value that happened in or before t2.
+For (k1, t2), it is not in the map.
+So it should return v1; the value of its closest time t1 that happened already.

+For (k2, t2), there is no value that happened in or before t2.
 So return none.